TRI Pollution Prevention Search User Guide

 You can select the value to show in the prior and current year release comparisons columns.
 This enables you to identify P2 activities that corresponded with the largest decreases in releases to a certain media, for example.
 The values are obtained from the Form R report.
 The column headers will update in the table and can be moused over for a brief description or clicked on to go to the metadata page for each type of release.

-TRI Pollution Prevention Report
+TRI Pollution Prevention Report (P2 Details)

 The Pollution Prevention Report provides site information, followed by graphs for Production-Related Waste Management Quantities, and a table with Pollution Prevention Activities.
 A separate report may be accessed for each chemical for which the facility submitted Pollution Prevention Information.